Why you shouldn't buy strawberries in April - Breaking Latest News

 Strawberries can be bought in many stores as early as April.
+However, cultivation and transport often have consequences for the environment.
 We reveal why you should rather wait.

 Strawberries are among the most popular spring and summer fruit varieties in Germany.
 They are therefore available in many supermarkets as early as April, although the strawberry season in Germany actually doesn’t start until May.
 Most of the fruit often has to be imported from southern countries for this purpose – at considerable cost to the climate and the environment.